haskell-actions/hlint-scan/README.md

 The value can be one of 'never', 'error', 'warning', or 'note', which are based on the [levels specified by SARIF], and it controls at what level a non-zero exit can happen.
+Note that for pull requests, the non-zero exit can happen even if the issue is in part of the code not changed by the pull request.
 This is only intended for use in private GitHub repositories which do not have code scanning available.

 ### Outputs